microsoft/hi-ml/docs/source/examples.md

 When running locally this will create a subfolder called `outputs` and write the output to a file there.
 When running in AzureML the output will be available in a file in the Experiment.

+A sample script [examples/3/results.py](examples/3/results.py) demonstrates how to programmatically download the output file.

 ## Controlling when to submit to AzureML and when not